 Odo Kobujutsu is one of the more diverse weapons systems of Okinawa.
 It employs practical strategies and powerful techniques.

 This style represents the lifelong work of my teacher, Odo Seikichi, who researched various methods of weapon usage under the tuteledge of masters Matayoshi, Toma, Kakazu, Nakamura and Seiko.

 I learned directly from Odo sensei and was awarded every rank, starting as a white belt, up to 8th degree black belt, directly from him.

 There is a difference!

 Many people call us seeking kendo classes.
-We do not teach kendo- there is no kendo in the Rhode Island area.
+We do not teach kendo and there are no kendo schools in Rhode Island.